 Do the Math – A Mortgage You Can Afford

-This is the third article in a series called, Buying a Home 101: Everything You Didn’t Know You Needed to Know Before You Buy Your First Home.
-This step-by-step series will take you through the entire home-buying process — from finding a buyer’s agent to settlement day, and even to maintaining your home after you’re all moved in.
+Our step-by-step series will take you through the entire home-buying process — from finding a buyer’s agent to settlement day, and all the details in between.
+Every first-time buyer will find this information-packed series easy to follow and understand.
 Make sure to tune in for the next few weeks!

-One of the biggest mistakes many homebuyers make is not knowing how much they can REALLY afford when purchasing a home.
+One of the biggest mistakes you can make as a homebuyer is not knowing how much you can REALLY afford when purchasing a home.
 The next mistake is thinking too “big picture” when it comes to price range or purchase price.

-Stop right there before you make the same mistakes!
+Stop right here before you make these mistakes!

 We’re going to show you the correct way to do the math so that you get a mortgage you can afford and, ultimately, a home you absolutely love on your budget.
 You won’t be “house poor” and you won’t shortchange yourself either.